bjarneo/extract-domain/README.md

 ## Supports

-Both the browser and nodejs.
+The browser, Nodejs, and Bun.

 ## Usage